mehlbox/buttersync/README.md

 ## coming soon
 - export import function for huge snapshots to make the initial transfer with a usb drive
-- mark unfinished snapshots on target to prevent mixing up status with other targets
+- mark unfinished snapshots on target too
-- autoremove snapshots on targets